Paraty & Ilha Grande – February 22 – February 27, 2019

 I started down the street with thumb out, thinking about all the warnings I’d heard about safety in Brazil.
 I eventually found a parking lot and cornered a nice family with a 14 year old kid who spoke English (who wanted me to note is also very handsome!).
 They agreed to give me a ride back to Paraty.
 As we drove back we saw a huge accident with a flipped truck and hydro wires down.
 The bus was parked on the side of the road, unable to pass.
 Thankfully the little sedan I was in could get by and I was safely on my way back to Paraty.
 All those practice runs hitchhiking around BC at home paid off because otherwise I’d likely have been stuck in Trindade for hours more since it was evident that bus was going nowhere.

 The next day I journeyed to Sono beach.
 Unclear internet information made this a bit of an adventure.
-I have shared correct info here:
+I have shared correct info here.

-The next day I headed to Ilha Grande.
+The following day I headed to Ilha Grande.
 Scared off of shuttles from my previous experience, I figured I could do this on my own.
 I noticed there was a 9:40, 10:00 and 10:20 bus to Angra scheduled and then nothing until 12:30.

 I arrived at the bus station at 9:40 as the bus was promptly driving away.
 Since when does ANYTHING in Brazil actually run on time?